tomassedovic/tcod-rs/README.md

 Current status
 --------------

 All raw tcod bindings are available via the `tcod-sys` crate.
-In addition we want to provide safe (and more in line with the Rust style) wrappers -- if you can segfault outside of `unsafe` blocks, that's a bug.
+In addition, we want to provide safe (and more in line with the Rust style) wrappers -- if you can segfault outside of `unsafe` blocks, that's a bug.
 The safe bindings are not yet complete, however.